Raven-Symoné (album): Promotion

 In the United States, accompanied by the single "Double Dutch Bus" (a promo single from Raven-Symoné's film College Road Trip).

 Disney Channel did a short series "Raven-Symoné For Real" talking about Raven's new songs and videos.
 It showed interviews with her where she talked about the new songs and which ones were her favorites, etc. The short series did not air often, and only two episodes were ever produced.

 Raven has appeared on The Today Show, Good Day New York, and other local news/morning talk shows to promote the album.
 Symoné also appeared at World Wrestling Entertainment's flagship Pay-Per-View event Wrestlemania XXIV to present the children from the Make-A-Wish Foundation in attendance, where her album was mentioned by the ring announcer.
 Hollywood Records also opened an official Myspace for Raven which had a few songs on it.
 It was said to be a way to be promoting the album and was supposed to have a new song every week leading up to the release of the new album.

 Tour

 A concert tour, The Pajama Party Tour, to promote the album was scheduled to begin in spring 2008; AEG Live cancelled the tour, citing "unforeseen circumstances".
-Later on, Raven-Symoné confirmed that the tour would be re-scheduled and would kick off in the Summer of 2008.
+Later on, Raven-Symoné confirmed that the tour would be rescheduled and would kick off in the Summer of 2008.
 The tour now dubbed the "Raven-Symoné: Live Tour" kicked off in July 2008, and continued through 2009.

 Commercial performance

-The album debuted on the Billboard 200 at number 159, selling 4,400 copies in its first week.
+Raven-Symoné debuted at number 159 on the US Billboard 200 of week dated May 17, 2008, with first week sales of 4,400 copies (lowest debut in the chart to date); making it Raven-Symoné's second album to enter the chart in the United States.

 Track listing

 Thick Girls, Big Girls EP

-An unofficial extended play of left-over songs from the album was released as a free-of-charge podcast on the iTunes Store on June 6, 2009.
+An extended play of unreleased songs from the album was unexpectedly released as a free-of-charge podcast titled "Thick Girls, Big Girls – EP" on the iTunes Store on June 6, 2009.
+The podcast upload was eventually taken down.